Creating a Creativity Framework

 “We have mental models about how restaurants work, or how you should behave in libraries, for instance,” Lucas said.
 “What we're proposing here is that people have a couple of different mental models of the creative process to basically understand how you generate creative ideas.”

 “This is a theoretical piece, but I can easily imagine this helping with communication in teams,” Lucas said.
 “It gives people labels through which to talk about the creative process.”

-In the paper, “Illumination and elbow grease: A theory of how mental models of the ,” Lucas and his co-author, Ke Michael Mai, University of Singapore, focus on what they call the Insight Model and the Production Model.
+In the paper, “Illumination and elbow grease: A theory of how mental models of the creative process influence creativity,” Lucas and his co-author, Ke Michael Mai, University of Singapore, focus on what they call the Insight Model and the Production Model.